 and energy take hold, and yet imparts an astounding quantity of information.

-Her felicity lies … in capturing the spirit of a society and an age.
+Mitford’s felicity lies in capturing the spirit of a society and an age.

 —Times Literary Supplement